Modeling Image-Caption Rating from Comparative Judgments: Background and Related Work

-In contrast to previous work, our work extends pairwise comparison to the multimodal domain.
-We propose a dual encoder structure comprised of multiple dense layers, ReLU activation functions, batch normalization, dropout regularization and L2 penalties.
-This proposed structure is trained with a pairwise hinge loss and show its superior ability to model human preferences and handle subjective variability.
-We also compare the traditional direct scoring regression model with the new contrastive learning model.
+In contrast to previous studies, this study extends the comparative learning framework to the multimodal domain.
+We propose a dual-encoder structure comprising a pretrained image and text embedding model, multiple dense layers, rectified linear unit (ReLU) activation functions, and dropout regularization.
+This proposed structure was trained using a hinge loss and demonstrated its superior ability to model human preferences and to handle subjective variability.
+We also compared the traditional regression model with the new comparative learning model.